 Additionally, the so-called “Swiss Amish”, primarily found in Indiana, speak a Swiss dialect which differs from that spoken by the majority of Amish.
 This can even cause difficulties in understanding between a Swiss-speaking Amishman and one from a PA Dutch language background.

-Amish speak English
+Amish also speak English

 When Amish write letters, they do so largely in English, with some occasional use of German possible.
 Amish use English when conversing with non-Amish individuals, and when doing business with outsiders.
-Old Order Mennonites speak Pennsylvania German as well, and Amish and Old Order Mennonites will converse in the language.
+Old Order Mennonites speak Pennsylvania Dutch as well, and Amish and Old Order Mennonites will converse in the language.
 Amish tend to switch to English when non-Amish enter within earshot, out of respect and to involve the others.

-Pennsylvania German is the language of the home.
+Pennsylvania Dutch is the language of the home.
 It is the first language an Amish child learns.
 Most Amish children have limited exposure to English before entering first grade.
 In Amish schools, instruction is in English, along with some classes in High German.
 Some Amish children become quite proficient at English at a young age.
 This phenomenon has become more common with the rise of Amish business and greater exposure to the non-Amish world.

 Bibles used by Amish are written in High German, and verses read in church are also in High German, as is the Amish songbook, the Ausbund.
 Proficiency in High German can vary among Amish.
 It is safe to say that Amish are a bilingual people, with individuals having a varying degree of ability in High German.